Little Busters!: Internet radio shows

 An Internet radio show to promote Little Busters! called Natsume Brothers! (ナツメブラザーズ!, Natsume Burazāzu!) had a pre-broadcast on June 9, 2008, and started regular broadcasting on June 23, 2008.
 The show was hosted by Tomoe Tamiyasu and Hikaru Midorikawa, who voice Rin and Kyousuke Natsume from Little Busters!, for the first 35 broadcasts.
 Starting with the following broadcast on March 2, 2009, the show's title was changed to Natsume Brothers!
 (21) (ナツメブラザーズ!
 (21), Natsume Burazāzu!
 (21)), and a third host was added, Miyako Suzuta, who voices Kudryavka Noumi from Little Busters!.
 The show's final broadcast, episode 170, was on October 24, 2011.
 The show was streamed online every Monday, and was produced by the Japanese Internet radio station Onsen.

 An exclusive 22-minute broadcast of the show was included with the first press release of Little Busters!
 Ecstasy sold on July 25, 2008.
 Four CD compilation volumes containing the 35 episodes of Natsume Brothers! (including the pre-broadcast) were released between September 24, 2008 and March 26, 2009.
-Another 15 CD compilation volumes containing most of the 170 episodes of Natsume Brothers!
-(21) were released between June 26, 2009 and February 24, 2012; episodes 64 through 98 of Natsume Brothers!
-(21) were not sold in CD compilation volumes.
+Each volume also comes with a new bonus episode.
+Another 15 CD compilation volumes containing all 135 episodes of Natsume Brothers!
+(21) were released between June 26, 2009 and February 24, 2012.
+Each volume also comes with a new bonus episode.
 An exclusive broadcast of Natsume Brothers!
 (21) was included with the release of the PlayStation 2 version of the game, Little Busters!
 Converted Edition, on December 24, 2009.

 A second Internet radio show to promote the anime adaptation titled Little Busters!
 R broadcast 99 episodes between October 5, 2012 and September 12, 2014.
 Like the previous radio show, it was normally hosted by Tamiyasu, Midorikawa and Suzuta.
 However, once a month, the show was hosted by Midorikawa and Nobutoshi Canna, who voices Masato Inohara.
 The show was streamed online every Friday and was produced by Hibiki and Onsen.
 The 99 episodes were released on 11 compilation volumes between January 30, 2013 and January 28, 2015.
+Each volume also comes with a new bonus episode.